mui/material-ui/docs/src/app/components/pages/customization/themes.md

 ### `muiThemeable() => ThemeWrapper(Component) => WrappedComponent`

 This function creates a wrapper function that you can call providing a component.
-The resulting component from that latter call is a higher order component (HOC) that takes the theme from the context and passes it down as a prop to the wrapped component.
+The resulting component from calling `ThemeWrapper` is a higher order component (HOC) that retrieves the theme from the context and passes it down as a property to the wrapped component.
 The second example demonstrates it's usage.